 - A. Development proposals are expected to demonstrate how they will minimise vehicular congestion.
 Proposals to improve traffic flow on existing roads and junctions will be strongly supported.
-This particularly relates to vehicular traffic travelling through the centre of Tiptree village, along Colchester Road (B1022) and Kelvedon Road (B1023). - B. To avoid congestion, in accordance with the requirements of the Highway Authority, new developments will be required to include appropriate junction improvements to ensure the smooth flow of traffic and also to provide safe and efficient access to and from the development. - C. Vehicular access to the site allocations at Highland Nursery and Elms Farm should be located as required in Policies TIP13 and TIP14 respectively.
+This particularly relates to vehicular traffic travelling through the centre of Tiptree village, along Colchester/Maldon Road (B1022) and Kelvedon/Church Road (B1023). - B. To avoid congestion, in accordance with the requirements of the Highway Authority, new developments will be required to include appropriate junction improvements to ensure the smooth flow of traffic and also to provide safe and efficient access to and from the development. - C. Vehicular access to the site allocations at Highland Nursery and Elms Farm should be provided in or close to the indicative locations shown in Map 12.1.